rueckstiess/mtools/doc/index.rst

 :ref:`mlaunch`
    a script to spin up local test environments quickly, including replica sets and sharded systems (requires pymongo)

+:ref:`mtransfer`
+   a script to transfer databases between MongoDB instances by copying data files (requires pymongo and wiredtiger)

 The `mtools source code <https://github.com/rueckstiess/mtools>`__ is available on GitHub under an `Apache 2.0 license